gallegux/menusi/README.md

 Write a CSV file following the format of menusi_data.csv file.

 Or fill the menusi_data.ods file following the format and instructions inside the file.
-Execute csv2dat.
-It requires Java 11 at least.
+Execute create_data_file.bat (requires Java 11 at least) with two arguments:

-java csv2dat menusi_data.csv menusi_data.dat
+- the csv file
+- data file for amstrad cpc (name with 8 characters)

+Example:
+create_data_file my_amstrad_games.csv MYGAMES.DAT

 Modify menusi.bas writing in the first line the name of the file generated.
-So, you can have several menus, for your programs, sports, arcades, cars, etc.
+So, you can have several menus, for your programs, sports, arcades, cars, etc. using several .bas files and one binary program.

-Copy menusi.bin, menusi.bas and menusi_data to your pendrive or SD card.
+Copy your data file to your pendrive or SD card.
+Copy menusi.bas and menusi.bin if you don't have them on the pendrive or SD.
 In CPC execute run"menusi.bas"

 ## Problems?
 Suggestions?